 These scary scenarios might sound obvious for any CEO, CTO, or CFO.
 However, the average person probably wouldn't think twice about most of them.
 That's why it's critical that each member of the team is fully educated and trained on proper printer security protocol.

-You’ve Had an Expert Print Security Assessment
+5. You’ve Had Print Security Assessment from a Qualified Team

-That's why it's critical to contact a professional managed print provider who is qualified to conduct a print security assessment for your organization.
+That's why it's critical to contact a professionally managed print provider who is qualified to conduct a print security assessment for your organization.
 During the evaluation, the MPS provider will thoroughly analyze your organization's current print environment with an emphasis on your current security measures.

 Once the analysis is complete, the print security partner will provide a report with recommendations on how to optimize your office for security.
 This could include employee training, device refreshes, and software updates.
 From here, you can make the best, fully-informed decisions regarding your company's level of print security.